 Truly, it doesn’t compare.
 It’s that much better.

-Alex and I had gotten to talking during the ride and I’d mentioned my travel blog.
-As we both stared out at our utterly unbelievable surroundings she said, “How am I ever going to put this into words?”
+Alex and I got to talking during the ride and I mentioned my travel blog.
+As we both stare out at our utterly unbelievable surroundings she says, “How am I ever going to put this into words?

 My thoughts exactly.

-I gave up on the snorkeling after a while and decided to just enjoy the view from the boat.
-Our lunch of grilled fish, vegetables and fruit was delicious and you certainly couldn’t beat the scenery!
+I give up on snorkeling after a while and decide to just enjoy the view from the boat.
+Our lunch of grilled fish, vegetables and fruit is delicious.
+And you certainly can’t beat the scenery!

 One Foot Island

-On my bus ride into town a few days back, I was chatted up by a tourist from Sweden who had just come from Aitutaki the day before and proudly showed me his adorable footprint-shaped passport stamp from One Foot Island.
+On my bus ride into town a few days ago, I was chatted up by a tourist from Sweden who had just come from Aitutaki the day before.
+He proudly showed me his adorable footprint-shaped passport stamp from One Foot Island.

-Thanks to his heads-up, I’d had the foresight to bring my passport with me to Aitutaki in the hopes that I could also get a stamp.
-I didn’t know if we’d be visiting the island but the girl scout in me was prepared just in case!
+Thanks to this heads-up, I had the foresight to bring my passport with me to Aitutaki today.
+In the hopes that I can also get this awesome stamp.
+I didn’t know if we’d be visiting the island but the girl scout in me is prepared just in case!

 One Foot Island claims to have the World’s Smallest Post Office.
-I didn’t see any official documentation of that but I can tell you that there was nothing else on the island other than the tiny shack that serves as a post office.
+I don’t see any official documentation of that.
+But I can tell you that there is nothing else on the island other than the tiny shack that serves as a post office.

 While One Foot Island doesn’t have any services other than its ramshackle post office, it doesn’t need anything else.
 It is quite possibly the most gorgeous island in Aitutaki’s vast lagoon.